googlearchive/OpenInChrome/README.md

 ```

 ## Downloading the class file ##
-The OpenInChromeController class file is available [https://code.google.com/a/google.com/p/openinchrome/source/browse/ here].
+The OpenInChromeController class file is available [here](https://code.google.com/a/google.com/p/openinchrome/source/browse/).
 Copy it into your Xcode installation.

 The rest of this document describes the underpinnings of this API.